ericasare1/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Eric Asare is a data scientist with over 25 years experience.
+He loves dogs and food.

 ![reviews](../../img/certifacates.jpg)

+I am me.
 It is a long established fact that a reader will be distracted by the readable content of a page when looking at its layout.
 The point of using Lorem Ipsum.
 The point of using Lorem Ipsum. distracted by the readable content of a page.